ngzhekai/obsidian-note-sync/T CP3151/Lecture 5.md

 The basics of XSLT is to create templates that match the nodes in the structure.

++ When XSLT processes a document, it recursively traverses the entire document hierarchy, inspecting each node, looking for a template that matches the current node.
++ When a matching template is found, the contents of that template are evaluated.

 ### Two type of templates:
  + Match (Unnamed) Templates
  + Named Templates